youos/hocon-editor/README.md

 If you import your configurations, it merges every single one together, ensuring that the **unique(!) application.conf** overwrites all existing sources.
-Unique, because the editor only works as long your selected sources contain only **one** application.conf
+Unique, because the editor only works as long as your selected sources contain only **one** application.conf

 Once you have finished with selecting your folders, you can start to view and edit a merged configuration.
 You can click through the TreeView on the left panel and get information to every tree item you click on